go-task/task/docs/README.md

     silent: true
 ```

-And call it by running `task hello` from you terminal.
+And call it by running `task hello` from your terminal.

 The above example is just the start, you can take a look at the [usage](usage.md)
 guide to check the full schema documentation and Task features.